Contact Members' Area Join

 Organised by the ISO 9001:2015 Certified Exeter Centre for Cytomics (EXCC), University of Exeter

-In December 2025, FAILSAFE ran 2 fully funded courses in Flow Cytometry.
+In December 2025, FAILSAFE ran 2 fully funded courses in Flow Cytometry rated good to exceptional by 100% of attendees.
 Both courses provided a comprehensive 3-day online course provided an in-depth introduction to flow cytometry, with a strong focus on practical data analysis and advanced applications.
 Participants engaged with live expert-led lectures, interactive software tutorials, and remote demonstrations of EXCC’s state-of-the-art platforms.
 The course featured exclusive access to workflows using spectral cytometry, imaging cytometry, cell sorting, tissue cytometry and multiplex analysis.

 What the delegates learnt: